This time of year, life can get a little stressful – especially when you’re struggling to find the perfect gift for everyone on your list.

 - A subscription to guided meditation apps such as Calm

 - Essential oil diffusers

 - Epsom salts

 And don’t forget creative outlets!
 Piano, guitar, singing or painting virtual lessons stimulate cognitive function while promoting mental health.

 Meal kit delivery services like Blue Apron, HelloFresh and Home Chef make cooking healthy fun and easy.
 They’re a perfect gift for young adults learning how to cook, busy families trying to manage multiple schedules or grandparents who might have a harder time getting to the grocery store on a regular basis.
 Healthy cook books are always a great option as well.

-- Air fryer: It is a great way to cook your favorite fried foods without oil!
+- Air fryer: A great way to cook your favorite fried foods without oil!

 - Soda stream: Perfect for the pop lovers who are looking for a healthy lifestyle change.
 Soda streams keep the carbonation but lose the excess calories and sugar.
-Pair this gift with fruit juices or flavoring to add a great taste to the healthy carbonated beverage!
+Pair this gift with fruit juices or flavoring to add a great taste!

-- Bread machine: Ditch the preservatives and excess sugar by making and baking your own loaves!
+- Bread machine: Ditch the preservatives and excess sugar by baking your own loaves!

 - Blender: In this day and age, most people aren’t consuming the daily recommended amount of fruit and vegetables.
 Smoothies are a great way to combine a number of fruits – and vegetables – in a simple, convenient and quick way.
 Consider gifting a blender for someone who you think could stand to eat more produce.